How to Validate a SaaS Idea Before Coding

 Anything below “books a call” is noise.
 The reason is simple: people are wired to be encouraging.
 Telling a hopeful founder “that sounds great” is free and feels kind.
 The lie is not malicious.
 It is social lubricant.
 Your job is to design a test that lubricant cannot pass.

-The four false signals that feel like validation
+What are the false signals that feel like validation?

 1. Survey enthusiasm.
 You send a form, 80% say they would pay $20/month, and you start coding.
 Stated willingness to pay is not revealed willingness to pay.
 The gap is enormous.
 A survey respondent risks nothing by saying yes.